 Miss (indignant): “No you haven’t.
 I don’t have one!”

 So, what is it that is going on here?
 Is Little Miss lying, being deceitful?
 Stubborn perhaps?
 Or, maybe being deliberately oppositional?

-Rather, as a munchkin on the Autism Spectrum, Little Miss is responding pretty much in a way that shines light on one of the key diagnostic criteria for Autism Spectrum Disorder: – “restricted, repetitive patterns of behavior, interests, or activities”.
+Rather as an Autistic munchkin, Little Miss is responding pretty much in a way that shines light on one of the key diagnostic criteria of Autism: “restricted, repetitive patterns of behavior, interests, or activities”.

-In the ‘whiteboard conversation’ above, Little Miss’s thinking process is restricted to perceiving a ‘whiteboard’ as the large, wall mounted whiteboard on her psychologist’s wall.
-Her brains inflexibility in thinking outside of this narrow focus, did not enable her to consider that any other type of white board, including her own, portable one, could possibly be what her psychologist was referencing.
+In the ‘whiteboard conversation’ above, Little Miss’s thinking process is “restricted” to perceiving a ‘whiteboard’ as the large, wall mounted whiteboard on her psychologist’s wall.
+Her brains very focussed thinking did not enable her to automatically consider that any other type of white board, including her own, portable one, could possibly be what her psychologist was referencing.

-This inflexibility in thinking is not a ‘choice’ or ‘refusal’ to consider other possibilities; it is part of the neurodevelopmental disability nature of Autism.
-It is in effect; one tiny part of how Autistic brains works differently from typically developing brains.
+This difference in focus / thinking is not a ‘choice’ or ‘refusal’ to consider other possibilities; it is part of the neurodevelopmental difference of Autistic processing.
+It is in effect one tiny part of how Autistic brains works differently from typically developing brains.